codewin1/database-wk-5/README.md

-# This is the solution to the week 5 database assignnment
+# This is the solution to the week 5 database assignment

 ## Assignment Questions